nucleuscloud/homebrew-tap/README.md

 ```

 ## Tapping the repo itself
-The `nucleus` repo can be separately tapped:
+The `nucleuscloud` repo can be separately tapped:

 ```sh
 brew tap nucleuscloud/tap